worldbank/GOST_PublicGoods/Implementations/FY20/DEV_Bamako - Building Footprint Machine Learning/README.md

 # Building Footprint Machine Learning

+CREDITS: First model elaborated by Charles Fox and Sarah Antos for Bamako and which was then adapted by Alex Chunet for replication in Bujumbura and Harare.
+This analysis is currently being scaled up to other West African cities.

 The objective of this project was to see whether we could train a machine learning algorithm to classify building footprints by income bracket using a small sample of training data.

 The inputs were: